-If you’re suffering from nightmares or vivid dreams, one solution is to use yoga and meditation for nightmare relief.
+If you’re suffering from nightmares or vivid dreams, one solution is to use meditation for nightmare relief.

 Millions of people around the world have been suffering from nightmares since the start of self-isolation, And dreams have been becoming ever more vivid.